DopamineDriven/home-sharing-app/README.md

         - Additional data such as pageInfo may also be returned
             - has reference to when cursor has an end
             - whether previous or next page info exists
-    - Advantageous if building a large app that will ahve a large number of pages with moderate user traffic
+    - Advantageous if building a large app that will have a large number of pages with moderate user traffic

 ### Offset-Based Pagination Example
 - P = page=1; L = limit=10; cursor starts at doc [0]